gokhanmeteerturk/mp4-concat/README.md

 - Once you choose the output file location and name, the application will use FFmpeg to concatenate the selected MP4 files into a single output file.
 The process may take some time, depending on the size and number of input files.

-- After the merging process is complete, you will find the merged video file at the specified location.
+- After the merging process is complete, you will find the merged video file at specified location.

 ## Contributing